 Are All “Transport Wheelchairs” WC19 Compliant?

-Transport wheelchairs should have tie-downs and an occupant restraint system.
-Although this may be true, just because a wheelchair has these features doesn’t mean that it is WC19 compliant.
+Not all wheelchairs that are advertised as “transport wheelchairs” comply with the WC19 standards.
+On the contrary, many of them are low quality and will not hold up in the event of a motor vehicle accident.
+Just because a transport wheelchair has vehicle tie-downs doesn’t mean that it is WC19 compliant.
 Most NEMT providers, caregivers, accreditation agencies, or even government facility surveyors don’t know how to determine which products and services are properly certified or not.
 Because the regulations are only voluntary, compliance is easy to overlook.
-Without a doubt, it is critical for all industry stakeholders to not be complacent when it comes to the safety of patients, residents, and loved ones.
+Without a doubt, it is critical for all industry stakeholders not to be complacent regarding the safety of patients, residents, and loved ones.

 The Difference Between Child Seat Regulations and Wheelchair Travel Standards

 Wheelchair transport equipment standards are a step in the right direction, but there is still a lack of accessible guidance on the proper use, securement, and positioning of wheelchairs in a vehicle.
-While the National Highway Traffic Safety Administration (NTHSA) has extensive information about the proper choice of car seats and booster seats for dependent children,12 there is little-to-no guidance for those who depend on wheelchairs for non-emergency medical transportation (NEMT).
+While many government agencies, such as the National Highway Traffic Safety Administration (NHTSA), have extensive information about the proper choice of car seats and booster seats for dependent children,11 there is little to no guidance for those who depend on wheelchairs for everyday transportation.

 Injury Risks in Non-Emergency Medical Transportation (NEMT)

-Because of poor standardization and communication — combined with pressure to serve an increased number of patients every year — caregivers and transportation providers are sometimes tempted to save time by neglecting to correctly secure or position transport wheelchairs.
+Poor standardization and communication — combined with pressure to serve an increased number of patients every year — put passengers in a dangerous scenario.
+There are no external incentives for caregivers and transportation providers to take the time to correctly secure or position transport wheelchairs.
 Even if a serious accident doesn’t occur, bad positioning can lead to agitation or discomfort.
 Eventually, incorrect wheelchair positioning can cause significant pressure injuries or even falls.

 The Case for Higher Standards in Wheelchair Transportation

-Mandatory regulations for wheelchair accessible vehicles, their drivers, and the mobility chairs themselves would not only save facilities money, but also force careless third-party transport companies out of the market.
+Mandatory regulations for wheelchair-accessible vehicles, their drivers, and the mobility wheelchairs themselves would save facilities money and provide incentives for excellent NEMT service.
 Higher standards would spark greater transparency, therefore giving caregivers more leeway to ensure their residents are properly cared for.

 Although there are few wheelchair manufacturers who meet these voluntary standards, Broda is proud to be counted among them.
 If you are looking for an excellent, compliant WC19 transportation wheelchair, then Broda is an excellent choice.